bluemelodia/ArtInsights/README.md

 - User intermittently loses access to Tumblr/DA in between requests.
 - User always loses access on Chrome - check if multiple sessions are supported.
 - Add styling for innerHTML, ex. links.
-- Let users visit post by clicking on the image.

 ## Development server